ARTICLES

 Shikajo (Deer Girl) / Editor Maya Nakamura

-Born in Miyagi Prefecture.
-She transitioned from being an editor for a gourmet media outlet to a hunter.
+Originally from Miyagi Prefecture.
+She transitioned from being an editor at a gourmet media company to a hunter.
 Known by the nickname "Shikajo Mayamon," her motto is to savor life deliciously.
 She handles everything from hunting deer to processing the meat.
-She is also active as a freelance editor, undertaking logo and pamphlet design, writing, and event planning and management.
+She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.